tools200ms/mpy_init/README.md

 ## Limitations

-- Lacks of build-in mechanism for privilege separation.
+- Lack of build-in mechanism for process separation.

 # References